Bone Metastases and Metastatic Breast Cancer

 Bone, joint or muscle pain

-In some people, bisphosphonates and denosumab can cause joint or muscle pain .
-Although they are used to treat bone pain, they can also cause bone pain .
-This type of pain usually only last for 1-2 days, and only with the first treatment.
+In some people, bisphosphonates and denosumab can cause bone, joint or muscle pain [70-72].
+This type of pain usually only lasts for 1-2 days, and only with the first treatment.

 Osteonecrosis of the jaw